jamesbuckett/ckad-tips/04-ckad-vivaldi.md

 If this happens you will have to install the new browser, and you may not have time to import the bookmarks to use during the exam.

-If you are cautious like me I suggest you install Vivaldi in case you may have to make the switch and import the bookmarks ahead of time.
+If you are cautious like me I suggest you install Vivaldi in case you may have to make the switch and import the bookmarks ahead of time

 <br />